Generic selectors

 Once you’ve cleaned your walls, it’s time to make that tub sparkle.
 Because the tub is the lowest point of your shower, it’s a natural place for certain things to accumulate—such as:

 You can make your work easier by choosing a slightly more abrasive cleaner at this step.
-Look for a cleanser that uses safer ingredients with extra scrubbing power, like ECOS Cream Cleanser.
+Look for a cleanser that uses safer ingredients with extra scrubbing power, like ECOS Surface Scrub.

 When it comes to the best bathtub cleaning tips, you’ll need to: